Friends of Chopwell Wood

 Search for Chopwell Lumber Jills

-The photograph above, taken in 1941, shows workers from the “Home Grown Timber Department” - do you know anyone in the photo (click & open for a larger view) ?
+The photograph above, taken in 1941 at Jesmond, Newcastle, shows workers from the “Home Grown Timber Department – Division 1″.
+Do you know anyone in the photo (click on the photo to open for a larger view) ?
 More details are on the “History & Heritage” page.